 Alex Ambelang Photo.

-However, Mike admits that the safety coordinator role and jump judge roles are his favorites.
+However, Smallwood admits that the safety coordinator role and jump judge roles are his favorites.
 He quickly adds, “I will fill whatever role is needed”.
-Those there at the events he attends are quick to interject that Mike is always one of the first to arrive and the last to leave every day, no matter if it is a smaller schooling show or an international event.
-The one thing Mike tries to stay away from?
+Those there at the events he attends are quick to interject that Smallwood is always one of the first to arrive and the last to leave every day, no matter if it is a smaller schooling show or an international event.
+The one thing Smallwood tries to stay away from?
 Scribe.
-He attributes that to his handwriting, but we know if an event were to need one, Mike would be the first to volunteer.
+He attributes that to his handwriting, but we know if an event were to need one, Smallwood would be the first to volunteer.

 Cheryl Sherman Photo.